subhashgunda/pcf-automation/README.md

 The organization yml file could have one of the following structures.
 Configuration of an organization can be modified manually and the source config will not be enforced unless the ```delete_missing_entities``` flag is set to true at the organization level.

 > It should be noted that if an org or space is renamed manually it will be considered out of sync and could potentially be deleted.
-In such a case the org may be deleted if the ```delete_missing_entities```is set to true in the ```config.yml``` file and the same will happen to the space if this flag is set to true at the organization level.
-This means all renaming of organizations and spaces **must** be done within the source configuration.
+In such a case the org may be deleted if the ```delete_missing_entities``` is set to true in the ```config.yml``` file and the same will happen to the space if this flag is set to true at the organization level.
+If configured as such, this means all renaming of organizations and spaces **must** be done within the source configuration.

 1. Single Organization